Frequently Asked Questions

 Travel to Cuba: What You Need to Know and How to Prepare

-Due to new regulations from the U.S. Government, travelling to the Caribbean's largest - and arguably most singular - island with Abercrombie & Kent USA, LLC (A&K), is now legal.
+Due to new regulations from the U.S. Government, travelling to the Caribbean's largest island with Abercrombie & Kent USA, LLC (A&K), is now legal.
 In order to make the most of your journey and enjoy a comfortable, unforgettable and enriching stay, it's important to understand that travelling to Cuba is unlike any other destination you've experienced.
 As such, Cuba travel requires advance planning, a respectful mindset and an understanding of what makes travelling here as part of A&K's educational exchange program so unique.

 What is different about the Cuba People-to-People programs versus other Abercrombie & Kent journeys?

 These special people-to-people educational exchange programs will be different from other Abercrombie & Kent programs on which you may have previously participated.
 During this rewarding, educational experience, you will spend full, enriching days visiting and interacting with the Cuban people one on one.
 Alongside our knowledgeable Cuban guides, you will experience - in intimate fashion - the day-to-day lives of residents, all the while learning about Cuban cultural, social and religious organizations firsthand.
 All participants are required to adhere to a full-time schedule of activities designed to inform, educate and promote meaningful interaction with the Cuban people.

 What is the Office of Foreign Assets Control (OFAC) and what does it do?

 According to the U.S. Department of the Treasury's website, OFAC "administers and enforces economic and trade sanctions based on U.S. foreign policy and national security goals against targeted foreign policies and regimes … and other threats to the national security, foreign policy or economy of the United States."
 For the last few years, A&K has provided people-to-people trips under a specific license issued by OFAC to A&K. As of January 16, 2015, A&K is now authorized to provide these people-to-people trips pursuant to a general license under 31 C.F.R.
 515.565(b), rather than needing a specific license.
 Under the OFAC general license, this people-to-people educational exchange program adheres to the U.S. government's current restrictions governing the travel to Cuba of persons subject to U.S. jurisdiction.